ArmandAtOIG/oig-survey-app-assessment/README.md

 ## Working with Github

-Please fork the repository to your account, add armand.jordaan@oig.nl.com as a collaborator, and add a commit message indicating you have started the assessment.
+Please fork the repository to your account, add armand.jordaan@oig.nl as a collaborator, and add a commit message indicating you have started the assessment.
 Once completed, please let us know so we can schedule the next phase.

 ## Time Restriction